PathoGenOmics-Lab/VIPERA

 snakemake --use-conda -c4

-snakemake --use-conda --slurm --profile profile/default
+snakemake --slurm --profile profile/slurm # Snakemake v7

-Using Singularity for running VIPERA in the Windows Subsystem for Linux (WSL) may encounter errors due to the default file permissions configuration, which conflicts with Snakemake’s containerized conda environment activation mechanism.
+Using Apptainer for running VIPERA in the Windows Subsystem for Linux (WSL) may encounter errors due to the default file permissions configuration, which conflicts with Snakemake’s containerized conda environment activation mechanism.
 Thus, running the containerized VIPERA workflow on the WSL is not advised.
 Additionally, certain known issues arise when utilizing non-default temporary directories and Snakemake shadow directories.
 To address this issue, use the default temporary directory (e.g. export TMPDIR=/tmp in Linux machines) and specify the shadow prefix (--shadow-prefix /tmp) before executing the containerized workflow.

 Linting and formatting